johnmuth/movie-quote-tweet-bot/README.md

 1. Download quotes for the movie you want your bot to tweet: `./crawler/crawl-movie-quotes.sh -t 'Animal Crackers'`
 2. Create a Twitter account for your bot.
-3. Create a Twitter app for your bot: [https://apps.twitter.com/app/new](https://apps.twitter.com/app/new)
+3. Create a Twitter app for your bot.
+Doing so gives you keys your bot will need, to use the Twitter API. [https://apps.twitter.com/app/new](https://apps.twitter.com/app/new)
 4. Set environment variables as illustrated in `setenvs.example.sh`
 5. Run it: `node movie-quote-tweet-bot.js`